cesanta/slre/README.md

     x|y      Match x or y (alternation operator)
     \meta    Match one of the meta character: ^$().[]*+?|\

-Not supported but in progress:
+Not yet supported but in progress:

     [...]
-Match any character from set
+Match any character from set.
+A-Z like ranges supported [^...]
-    [^...]
 Match any character but ones from set
     \xDD     Match byte with hex value 0xDD